milesmatthias/cdddn/README.md

 ## How it works

-On the initial request, CDDDN automatically detects the user's device and then sets the Rails' `request.format` to be either `:mobile` or `:html`.
+On the initial request, CDDDN automatically detects the user's device (by redirecting them to a detection page) and then sets the Rails' `request.format` to be either `:mobile` or `:html`.
 This means that you can provide separate views for mobile and desktop by having views name `index.mobile.erb` for mobile and `index.html.erb` for desktop.
 It also means that you can provide different data in your controllers using conditionals based on the `request.format`.
 For example:

 ```rb
   if request.format == :mobile